Valuation using the market penetration model: Examples

-Facebook's purchase of Instagram was based on MPM.
+Facebook's purchase of Instagram was based on the MPM.
 Instagram was a relatively small company, employing 13 programmers and was just two years old at the time of the sale.
 It had no revenue, but was initially valued at $1 billion on account of it highly desirable customer base (social media fanatics, smart phone users) and its attractive industry niche (smart phone space).

-Several other high-profile tech companies have had a valuation based on MPM including: Google's purchase of Snapseed and Money Supermarket's purchase of MoneySavingExpert.com ($120million).
+Several other high-profile tech companies have had a valuation based on the MPM including: Google's purchase of Snapseed and Money Supermarket's purchase of MoneySavingExpert.com ($120million).